pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_WAN_ALLOW_AS_FIRST_FACTOR

-    If True then a WebAuthn credential/key may be used as the first (or only) authentication factor.
+    If True then a WebAuthn credential/key may be registered for use as the first (or only) authentication factor.
 This will set the default ``AuthenticatorSelectionCriteria`` to require a cross-platform key.